-In the case of the Series E Preferred Shares and the Series F Preferred Shares owned by Azure Holdings S.a.r.l. ("Walmart"), without limitation of any other rights of redemption of the Series E Preferred Shares or Series F Preferred Shares hereunder, in the event of an uncured key breach by any Group's subsidiaries of the Revised Business Cooperation Agreement as determined in the Redemption Condition, so long as the redemption conditions are satisfied, the Group shall, at the written request of Walmart, redeem all or part of the outstanding Preferred Shares held by Walmart and/or its Affiliates, at a price per Preferred Share equal to one hundred percent (100%) of the applicable Series E issue price or one hundred percent (100%) of the applicable Series E issue price or one hundred percent (100%) of the twentieth (20th) business day after the date of written request by Walmart.
+In the case of the Series E Preferred Shares and the Series F Preferred Shares owned by Azure Holdings S.a.r.l. ("Walmart"), without limitation of any other rights of redemption of the Series E Preferred Shares or Series F Preferred Shares hereunder, in the event of an uncured key breach by any Group's subsidiaries of the Revised Business Cooperation Agreement as determined in the Redemption Condition, so long as the redemption conditions are satisfied, the Group shall, at the written request of Walmart, redeem all or part of the outstanding Preferred Shares held by Walmart and/or its Affiliates, at a price per Preferred Share equal to one hundred percent (100%) of the applicable Series E issue price or one hundred percent (100%) of the applicable Series E issue price or one hundred percent (100%) of the applicable Series F any liquidity or minority ownership discount, with payment on the twentieth (20th) business day after the date of written request by Walmart.